OHDSI/Achilles/README-developers.md

   + CODE field
     - The SQL query to obtain the drilldown value

-* **inst/csv/heel/heel_rules_serial_order.csv**: This file details the ordering of each serial Heel analysis, and the destination table(s) the analysis will write to.

-  + ID field
-    - The ordinal value of the serial Heel file.
-The achillesHeel function will run the serial Heel files in the order defined by this field.

-  + DESTINATION field
-    - The destination table for the analysis.
-This can be either the results_derived table, heel_results table, or both.

 ### How to Add a Heel Analysis

-1. To add a new Heel analysis, first determine whether its results will reside in the achilles_heel_results table or the achilles_results_derived table.
-That is, will the new Heel analysis provide a data quality evaluation (achilles_heel_results) or will it provide a data quality summary metric (achilles_results_derived)?
+1. To add a new Heel analysis, first determine whether its results will reside in the achilles_heel_results table, the achilles_results_derived table, or both.

 2. Next, determine if the analysis depends on other analyses.
-If so, then it should go into the *inst/sql/sql_server/heels/serial*.
+If so, then it should go into the *inst/sql/sql_server/heels/serial* folder.
 If not, then it should go into the *inst/sql/sql_server/heels/parallel* folder.

-3. Use the conventions below to write the SQL query.

-4. Document the Heel analysis in the pertinent CSV files so that they are transparent and reachable by the achillesHeel function.
-The rule should be added to the *inst/csv/heel/heel_rules_all.csv* file.
+3. Document the Heel analysis in the pertinent CSV files so that they are transparent and reachable by the achillesHeel function.
+The rule should be added to the *inst/csv/heel/heel_rules_all.csv* file; the rule_id will be important if this analysis needs to run in serial.
 If the rule includes derived details, add it to the *inst/csv/heel/heel_results_derived_details.csv* file; make sure to tag the rule_id in the ASSOCIATED_RULES field and create a new QUERY_ID to use as the SQL file name.
 If the rule includes a drilldown metric, include it in the *inst/csv/heel/heel_rules_drilldown.csv* file.

-Lastly, if the Heel analysis needs to run in serial, add it to the *inst/csv/heel/heel_rules_serial_order.csv* file, keeping in mind the prerequisites for the new Heel analysis; does it rely upon the achilles_results_derived or achilles_heel_results tables at a specific stage of the achillesHeel execution?
+4. Use the conventions below to write the SQL query.
+If the Heel analysis needs to run in serial, keep in mind the prerequisites for the new Heel analysis; does it rely upon the achilles_results_derived or achilles_heel_results tables at a specific stage of the achillesHeel execution?

 **Achilles Heel SQL Conventions**